 If you are looking to improve customer service, generate more sales, and turn one-time buyers into loyal, repeat customers you’re in the right place.

 Marketing automation is becoming a must for ecommerce companies, big and small alike.
-But while the idea of automating your marketing campaigns and processes isn’t necessarily new, choosing the right marketing automation software for your ecommerce store is only becoming more challenging.
+But while the idea of automating your marketing campaigns and processes isn’t necessarily new, choosing the right ecommerce marketing automation solution store is only becoming more challenging.

-To save you time, money, and help you make a more informed decision, we picked and reviewed the 13 best marketing automation apps for Shopify websites based on their features, functionalities, user-friendliness, and overall quality.
+To save you time and money and help you make a more informed decision, I picked and reviewed the 13 best marketing automation apps for Shopify websites based on their features, functionalities, user-friendliness, and overall quality.

 Here are the tools we’ve reviewed: